Lattices generated by Chip Firing Game models: criteria and recognition algorithm

-A CFG begins with an initial configuration $\mathcal{O}$.
-It can be played forever or reaches a unique fixed point where no firing is possible \cite{Kimmo}.
-When the game reaches a unique fixed point, $CFG(G,\mathcal{O})$ is an \emph{upper locally distributive lattice} with the order defined by setting $c_1\leq c_2$ if $c_1$ can be transformed into $c_2$ by a (possibly empty) sequence of firing \cite{LP01}.
-A CFG is \emph{simple} if each vertex is fired at most once during any execution to reach its fixed point.
+A CFG begins with an initial configuration $c_0$.
+It can be played forever or reaches a unique fixed point where no firing is possible \cite{Eri93}.
+When the game reaches the unique fixed point, ${\rm CFG(G,c_0)}$ is an \emph{upper locally distributive lattice} with the order defined by setting $c_1\leq c_2$ if $c_1$ can be transformed into $c_2$ by a (possibly empty) sequence of firing \cite{LP01}.
+A CFG is \emph{simple} if each vertex is fired at most once during any of its executions.
 Two CFGs are \emph{equivalent} if their generated lattices are isomorphic.
 Let ${\rm L(CFG)}$ denote the class of lattices generated by CFGs.
 A well-known result is that $D\subsetneq {\rm L(CFG)\subsetneq ULD}$ \cite{MVP01}, where $D$ and $ULD$ denote the classes of distributive lattices and upper locally distributive lattices, respectively.
 Despite of the results on inclusion, one knows little about the structure of ${\rm L(CFG)}$, even an algorithm for determining whether a given ULD lattice is in ${\rm L(CFG)}$ is unknown so far.

 The Chip Firing Game has some important restrictions.
 An important restriction is the Abelian Sandpile model (ASM), a restriction of CFGs on undirected graphs \cite{Mag03,BTW87,BLS91}\footnote{The term ``Abelian Sandpile model'' has been introduced in Dhar's earlier work in which the author focused on studying the algebraic property of the recurrent configurations of the model \cite{Dha90}.
 The definition for the Abelian Sandpile model we present here follows from the work of Magnien in which the author used the term again with a different definition \cite{Mag03}.}.
 This model has been extensively studied in recent years.
 In \cite{Mag03} the author studied the class of lattices generated by ASMs, denoted by ${\rm L(ASM)}$, and showed that this class of lattices is strictly included in ${\rm L(CFG)}$ and strictly includes the class of distributive lattices.
 As ${\rm L(CFG)}$, the structure of ${\rm L(ASM)}$ is little known.
 An algorithm for determining whether a given ULD lattice is in ${\rm L(ASM)}$ is still open.